kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q97
 Which of the following statements about immediate care of a *patient with burns* is CORRECT?

-	A. Third-degree burns are usually painless - T
+	A. Third-degree burns are usually painless
-	B. Intravenous lines may be placed in burnt skin provided no other site is accessible and good venous access is obtained - F
+	B. Intravenous lines may be placed in burnt skin provided no other site is accessible and good venous access is obtained
-	C. Priority is given to the airway and breathing before attending to stopping the burning process - F
+	C. Priority is given to the airway and breathing before attending to stopping the burning process
-	D. Fluid resuscitation is calculated by a formula involving the body weight, percentage area burned, and the degree of burns - F
+	D. Fluid resuscitation is calculated by a formula involving the body weight, percentage area burned, and the degree of burns
 	E. The most important complication found in the hospital phase of recovery from a large (>40%) burn is renal failure
 #### Answer: A. Third-degree burns are usually painless - *FALSE* = B. Intravenous lines may be placed in burnt skin provided no other site is accessible and good venous access is obtained
 - Priorities in management of burns